Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Proposed Method

-\subsection{Whole algorithm}
+\subsection{Whole Algorithm}

-Based on the discussion above, a Gibbs sampling algorithm for the Cox regression model can be constructed using the Algorithm~\ref{alg:gs4cox}, named GS4Cox.
+Based on the discussion above, a Gibbs sampling algorithm for Cox regression models can be constructed using the Algorithm~\ref{alg:gs4cox}, named GS4Cox.

-Our GS4Cox algorithm leverages a composite partial likelihood within the general Bayesian framework, combined with PG augmentation to express the full conditional distribution of $\boldsymbol{\beta}$ in closed Gaussian form updates.
-Important features of our algorithm are that we do not have to specify the baseline hazard and design MH proposal distributions.
-Therefore, the proposed algorithm is expected to be more efficient than the existing algorithms.
+Our GS4Cox algorithm leverages a composite partial likelihood within the general Bayesian framework, combined with P\'olya-Gamma augmentation to express the full conditional distribution of $\boldsymbol{\beta}$ in closed Gaussian form updates.
+Important features of our algorithm are that we do not have to specify the baseline hazard or design Metropolis-Hastings proposal distributions.
+Moreover, our algorithm does not depend on the selection of the learning rate.

-\section{Numerical experiments}
+\section{Numerical Experiments}

 We evaluated our GS4Cox on synthetic data against several alternative methods.
-Our primary comparison metrics were the effective sample size (ESS) and the effective sampling rate (ESR), defined as the effective sample size per second of runtime \citep{polson2013bayesian, kass1998markov}.
-The ESS is defined as:

-where $M$ is the number of samples, $m^{\ast}$ is the burn-in period, and $\rho_p(l)$ is the $l$th autocorrelation of $\beta_p$.
+Our primary comparison metrics were the effective sample size (ESS), the effective sampling rate (ESR), defined as the effective sample size per second of runtime \citep{kass1998markov,polson2013bayesian}, and the Monte Carlo standard error (MCSE) \citep{geyer2011introduction,carpenter2017stan}.
+The ESS is defined as $\operatorname{ESS} := (1/p)\sum_{q=1}^{p} \operatorname{ESS}_{q}$, $\operatorname{ESS}_{q} := (M - m^{\ast})/(1+2\sum_{l=1}^\infty \rho_q(l))$, where $M$ is the number of samples, $m^{\ast}$ is the burn-in period, and $\rho_q(l)$ is the $l$th autocorrelation of $\beta_q$.
 The ESS quantifies the number of independent samples that an autocorrelated Markov chain is equivalent to, thereby reflecting the true amount of independent information available for inference.
 In contrast, the ESR quantifies how quickly the MCMC can produce independent draws from the posterior distribution.
 Higher values of ESS and ESR indicate that the obtained samples are nearly independent, leading to greater accuracy in statistical inference and more efficient use of computational resources.
+Furthermore, the MCSE for each parameter is defined as $\operatorname{MCSE}_{q} := \operatorname{sd}_{q}/\sqrt{\operatorname{ESS}}_{q}$, where $\operatorname{sd}_{q}$ denotes the posterior standard deviation estimate for parameter $q$.
+In this study, we report a single MCSE by averaging the parameter-wise MCSE (i.e., $\operatorname{MCSE} := (1/p)\sum_{q=1}^{p}\operatorname{MCSE}_{q}$).
+The MCSE captures the Monte Carlo uncertainty of the posterior mean estimate.
+Lower values of MCSE indicate more precise estimates, while higher values signal greater simulation error and less reliable posterior means.
+We then computed the autocovariance function using the Fast Fourier Transform, and obtained the autocorrelation coefficient by normalizing by lag $0$ autocovariance for estimating $\operatorname{ESS}$.
+Furthermore, we compared posterior means and credible intervals (CrI) with maximum partial likelihood estimates (MPLE) and their confidence intervals (CI).